sigmdel/lazmqttc/README.md

 If `Show message topics` is not checked then only message payloads are shown in the `Messages` control.
 When shown, topics are enclosed in square brackets [&lt;*topic*&gt;].

-The `Received message header` and `Published message header` are used to define prefixes that identify which messages are sent and which are received.
+The `Received message header` and the `Published message header` are used to define prefixes that identify which messages are sent and which are received.

 ### 5.3.
 Default Broker